homelight/swan-form/README.md

 ## Development Note

-These packages are new, so there might be a few bugs to work out.
+These packages are feature-complete but still young, so there might be a few bugs to work out.

 ## Install